Hawkeye hits a bullseye for Marvel’s Avengers

 It’s no secret that Marvel’s Avengers isn’t doing well, to the extent I actually feel bad for it.
-I know, I know, feeling sorry for one of the world’s biggest brands taking a dive isn’t exactly man of the people territory, but Avengers (a) is not a bad game and (b) gets slammed no matter what it does (sometimes deservedly).
-You can see the audience disdain: whenever I write about it, among the comments or replies will be repeated occurrences of ‘dead game.’
+I know, I know, feeling sorry for one of the world’s biggest brands taking a dive isn’t exactly man-of-the-people territory, but Avengers (a) is not a bad game and (b) gets slammed no matter what it does (though sometimes deservedly).
+You can almost taste the audience disdain: whenever I write about it, among the comments or replies will be repeated occurrences of ‘dead game.’
 The idea was always to show the shattered Avengers re-assembling themselves: now we’re here, it does look like an impossible feat.

 Crystal Dynamics deserves a bit of respect, because in a bad situation the studio has done the only thing it can: hunker down, release regular patches, and focus on making the big updates as good as it can.
 Last night saw the release of Hawkeye: Future Imperfect, a free mini-campaign that introduces Clint Barton as a member of the roster (and follows on directly from last year’s Kate Bishop DLC).
 I have a slight confession to make here, which is that I haven’t seen many of the MCU movies or know much about Hawkeye, beyond an odd cameo appearance in the comics.
 So I thought he was boring.